Custom Task Panes Overview

 Outlook, Word, and InfoPath require explicit instructions for when to create or display your task pane when more than one window is open.
 This makes it important to consider where to instantiate the custom task pane in your code to ensure that the task pane appears with the appropriate documents or items in the application.
 For more information, see Managing Custom Task Panes in Multiple Application Windows.

 If you want to automate the application from the user control, you can directly access the object model by using Globals.ThisAddIn.Application in your code.
 The static Globals class provides access to the ThisAddIn object.
 The Application field of this object is the entry point into the object model of the application.

 For more information about the Application field of the ThisAddIn object, see Programming Application-Level Add-Ins.
 For a walkthrough that demonstrates how to automate an application from a custom task pane, see Walkthrough: Automating an Application from a Custom Task Pane.
-For more information about the Globals class, see Global Access to Objects in Office Projects.
+For more information about the Globals class, see Global Access to Objects in Visual Studio Tools for Office Projects.

 After you create the task pane, you can use properties and events of the CustomTaskPane object to control the user interface of the task pane and to respond when the user changes the task pane.